-It is an urgent, temporary measure, which applies from 15 June 2022 and is scheduled to end on 31 May 2023.
+It was an urgent and temporary measure, which was applied from June 15, 2022 to December 31, 2023.

 The cap on gas prices has a cost

-As we have said, the objective of limiting the price of gas used in Spain to produce electricity is to lower the price of electricity, but it is not possible to avoid paying the real price of gas on the market.
+As we have said, the objective of limiting the price of gas used in Spain to produce electricity is to lower the price of electricity, but it is not possible to avoid paying the real price for gas on the market.

 How does the gas price cap affect the electricity bill of Energía XXI?